liangwang0734/xenon/README.md

 For more information, see [https://liangwang0734.github.io/xeon/](https://liangwang0734.github.io/xeon/)

 ### Installation
-Currently, the package is provided only as is.
+Currently, the package is in development stage and is provided only as is.
 One option to use the package is to make Python aware of its path:
 ```python
 import sys
 sys.path.append("/path/to/xeon/")